Waje: Personal life

 Her sister, Amaka Iruobe, is an actress who has had roles in the popular soap opera Tinsel and the movie First Cut.

 Waje worked with the youths of her community through an organization called "Waje's Safe House", where she teams up with other NGOs quarterly to help fight for their cause.
 The first project supported under Waje's Safe House was the Mental and Environmental Development Initiative for Children, assisting Project HELP (Help Educate the Less Privileged), with the goal of raising funds to allow children to continue their studies in the school in Makoko, through Ring Back Tones' singles "Oko Mi" and "I Wish".

-She was one of the notable Nigerian entertainers who collaborated with the Independent National Electoral Commission (INEC) in Nigeria to stand against electoral manipulation, vote-buying, violence, and thuggery.
+She was among Nigerian entertainers who collaborated with the Independent National Electoral Commission (INEC) to stand against electoral manipulation, vote-buying, violence, and thuggery.